iorodeo/potentiostat/software/python/potentiostat/docs/json.rst

     programming interfaces with the Rodeostat.

-The basic form of the commands sent from the host PC to the Rodeostat are JSON objects with the key "command" who's value specifies the name of the command.
+The basic form of the commands sent from the host PC to the Rodeostat are JSON objects with the key "command" whose value specifies the name of the command.
 Additional arguments, which are specific to the command, are given as key/value pairs.
 The names and number of the required additional arguments are specific to each command.